brenmcnamara/building-a-nodejs-web-app/README.md

 Authentication is very important to get right and many NodeJS tutorials have misleading or poor practices on how to do this properly.
 Depending on whether you are building your own solution or you just want to use something that has already been built, there is material below to guide you through the process.

 ### Overviews
+- [Here](https://www.ryadel.com/en/user-authentication-authorization-web-development-login-auth-identity/) is some good starter material for those new to thinking about Authentication / Authorization.
 - [Here](https://hackernoon.com/your-node-js-authentication-tutorial-is-wrong-f1a3bf831a46) is a good article to read to get a sense of common mistakes made in NodeJS applications with authentication

 ### Services